Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * If the P parameter is not provided, the current tool is assumed.
 If the S parameter is not provided, the existing coefficients are reported.
 * The units of S are PWM fraction (on a scale of 0 to 1) per mm/sec of filament forward movement.
 * This feature is intended for high flow hot ends or pellet extruders.
 It's not needed on regular hot ends with a 0.4mm or similar size nozzle where the temperature drop caused by extrusion is less than 1C.
+* Feedforward is not applied to nonprinting moves, i.e. extruder moves only, with no other movement parameters.
+Typically these are retract, reprime, and filament loading moves.
 * For calibration and examples, see the [heater feedforward](/User_manual/Connecting_hardware/Heaters_tuning#heater-feedforward) section of the 'Tuning the heater temperature control' wiki page.

 ## M350: Set microstepping mode